ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/A-iterators.md

 <br/>
 <br/>

-### There are 3 big things to cover to be able to use rust
+### To begin with, There are 2 things that have to be understood in Rust
+This is for fundamental understanding of the language.

 1. Iterators
-1. Options
-1. Results
+1. Enums

-These are three big items to understand about rust.
-Once you get those, it becomes easier to work with rust initially.
+Once you get these two, it becomes easier to work with rust initially.
+As these concepts are a bit wonkey coming from TypeScript.

-I even think that it makes learning the borrow checker a bit easier.
+You are even probably thinking...
+"I use iterators all the time and enums are horrible!"

+From a typescript perspective you are right and wrong.

 <br/>
 <br/>